vb9Sanger/SMC1A-SGE/README.md

 * `gnomad_absence_stats.tsv` — per-tier gnomAD-match rate, plus the depleted/enriched-vs-no-impact contingency test (Fisher's exact) results
 * `gnomad_match_rate_by_tier.png` — bar chart of % gnomAD-matched per tier
 * `gnomad_af_by_tier.png` — boxplot of log10(pooled AF) per tier, gnomAD-matched variants only

+#### Notes:
+* Verify gnomAD INFO field names against your actual VCFs before trusting the output (see Background above).
+* The `TARGETON_EXON` dict (targeton → exon number) used for the cross-targeton summary is hardcoded here and **separately duplicated** in `sge_clinvar_intersect.py` (STEP TEN, same dict, same values) — there's no shared source of truth, so if the exon map ever changes, both copies need updating by hand.

 ---